-Outlined below are updates as related to fall 2021 operations.
-Unless otherwise noted, the UVM Forward plan for Fall 2021 will take effect August 2, 2021.
-Stay tuned to this page for updates to current processes and plans for August 2021 and beyond.
+Outlined below are updates related to fall 2021 operations.
+Stay tuned to this page for updates to current processes.

 Face Coverings / Masks

-Effective May 27, 2021, fully vaccinated individuals are no longer required to adhere to physical distancing.
+Fully vaccinated individuals are no longer required to adhere to physical distancing.
 Unvaccinated individuals and those who are not yet fully vaccinated must still physically distance from others.
-Classrooms and offices will return to full occupancy.

 As of Thursday, July 1, 2021, restrictions for domestic travel are removed.
 Employee travel must be preapproved by the appropriate dean or vice president.
 At least 14 days in advance of any travel, you must complete and submit a travel authorization in PeopleSoft.
 Travel must not begin without official authorization and any travel conducted without prior authorization will not be reimbursed.
 You are responsible for understanding and adhering to quarantining requirements related to such travel.
 At this time, UVM related international travel and fall 2021 study abroad will not be permitted.
 International travel considered essential will continue to follow the exception process currently in place.

-Effective Thursday, July 1, 2021 vehicle and transportation restrictions—including for vans, buses and other work vehicles—are suspended.
+Effective Thursday, July 1, 2021 vehicle and transportation restrictions—including for vans, buses and other work vehicles—were suspended.
 Capacity limits in vehicles are also suspended.
-UVM shuttle bus service will return to normal summer operations on August 2, 2021.

 Suppliers, Contractors and Vendors

 Suppliers, contractors and vendors no longer need to be pre-approved by Purchasing Services for COVID compliance purposes.
-Vendors will be notified in early July informing them of this change and asking that they join with UVM in expecting their employees to be vaccinated.
 Vendors will be expected to comply with Vermont Department of Health requirements.
-Suppliers, contractors and vendors coming to a UVM facility or location who are not vaccinated are required to wear masks.
+Suppliers, contractors and vendors coming to a UVM facility or location are required to wear masks indoors in UVM spaces.

-Visitors including speakers, prospective students and their families, and candidates for positions no longer need prior approval to come to campus effective Thursday, July 1, 2021.
+Visitors including speakers, prospective students and their families, and candidates for positions no longer need prior approval to come to campus.
 While not required, we strongly urge that all communications to visitors encourage full vaccination.